shuyuan-liu/uart_pwm_music/readme.md

       LSB ········· MSB
 ```

 > While UART defines how to send data as a series of bits, it is standards like RS-232, RS-485, etc. that define the voltage levels that represent 0 and 1.
 Hence in the diagram I’ve written “0” and “1” instead of “high” and “low”.
-For common USB-to-UART adapters, 0 = low and 1 = high.
-Some adapter chips can be set to invert the levels, but this is uncommon.
+For common USB-to-UART adaptors, 0 = low and 1 = high.
+Some adaptor chips can be set to invert the levels, but this is uncommon.

-The diagram above shows how one byte is transferred over a UART configured to use 8 data bits, no parity bit, and 1 stop bit (“8N1”), totalling 10 bits per packet.
-The data is sent LSB first.
-When sending multiple bytes in succession, there is usually no space between each packet – the stop bit of a packet is immediately followed by the start bit of the next packet:
+The diagram above shows one byte transferred over a UART configured with 8 data bits, no parity bit, and 1 stop bit (“8N1”), totalling 10 bits per byte of data sent.
+This is a very common configuration and usually the default.
+When sending multiple bytes in succession, there is usually no space between packets – the stop bit of one packet is immediately followed by the start bit of the next packet:

 ```
  ┌────── byte 1 ─────┬────── byte 2 ─────┬────── byte 3 ─────┐